Student Course Evaluations - FAQs

 Yes.
 Departments can choose to customize survey questions, for the whole department, in part B of the survey.
-The process for approving customized questions is as follows:
+The approval process for discipline specific custom questions is as follows:

 - Discuss custom questions as a department

-- Provide custom questions to CELT for feedback
+- Provide custom questions to the CELT for feedback

-- Submit custom questions to the teaching and learning committee of Senate (TLC) for review
+- Submit custom questions to Faculty Council for approval

-- Provide approved custom questions to CELT to distribute to IPE before the custom questions deadline
+- Provide approved custom questions to the CELT to distribute to IPE

 The student course evaluation instrument uses a four-point Likert scale rather than a five-point Likert scale.
 Will this make it a challenge to determine what constitutes an acceptable overall score, or whether faculty members have met the required Department standard of performance in the classroom?